-- Skilled Nursing Facility Care Coinsurance: If a beneficiary requires extended stay in a skilled nursing facility, Medicare requires a copayment ($170.50 per day for 2019) for days 21-100 once your Part A deductible has been met.
+- Skilled Nursing Facility Care Coinsurance: If a beneficiary requires an extended stay in a skilled nursing facility, Medicare requires a copayment ($200 per day for 2023) for days 21-100 once your Part A deductible has been met.
 After day 100, Medicare requires that you pay all costs.
 Plan F covers all skilled nursing care facility coinsurance costs.

-- Part B Excess Charge: In the event that you visit a health care provider that does not accept Medicare assignment, it is likely you receive an excess charge of up to 15% of the Medicare-approved amount for any Medicare Part B covered services or products.
-Plan F covers any excess charge, regardless of amount.
+- Part B Excess Charge: In the event that you visit a healthcare provider that does not accept Medicare assignment, it is likely you will receive an excess charge of up to 15% of the Medicare-approved amount for any Medicare Part B covered services or products.
+Plan F covers any excess charge, regardless of the amount.

 - Emergency Care for Foreign Travel: While Original Medicare covers some qualifying foreign emergency care, Plan F covers 80% of the costs for qualifying care that you receive outside of the U.S.

-Something important to be aware of for Plan F availability, however, is that it will be discontinued starting on January 1, 2020.
-Any new enrollee after this date will be unable to enroll in Plan F. However, if you enroll before this date, or are eligible to enroll before this date, Plan will still be available to you.
+Something important to be aware of for Plan F availability, however, it was discontinued on January 1, 2020.
+Anyone born after January 1, 1955, will not be eligible to enroll in Plan F. However, if you were born before 1955, Plan F is still available to you.

-Plan G offers the same coverage as Plan F except for a single difference: it does not cover the Medicare Part B deductible.
+Plan G offers the same coverage as Medigap Plan F except for a single difference: it does not cover the Medicare Part B deductible.
 As mentioned above, these are your medical insurance costs, which can be some of the more expensive hospital services.
-For 2019, the Part B deductible is $185 per year.
-Another way to look at that cost is as a monthly payment of just over $15 a month.
+For 2023, the Part B deductible is $226 per year.
+Another way to look at that cost is as a monthly payment of just over $18 a month.
 Because Plan G does offer the Part B deductible, it likely will cost less than Plan F. However, supplement plan costs vary depending on your location and the insurance company offering it.

 What Does Medigap Plan N Cover?

-Also, it is important to note that Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and a copayment of up to a $50 for emergency room visits that don’t result in inpatient admission.
+Also, it is important to note that Medigap Plan N pays 100% of the Part B coinsurance, except for a co-payment of up to $20 for some office visits and a copayment of up to $50 for emergency room visits that don’t result in inpatient admission.